Simone Scuffet: Cagliari

+Loan to Napoli

+On 7 January 2025, Scuffet was loaned to Napoli for the remainder of the season.

+Pisa

+On 23 July 2025, Scuffet signed a three-season contract with Pisa.

 International career

 Scuffet has represented Italy U-17 team at both the 2013 UEFA European Under-17 Championship – where they reached the final – and the 2013 FIFA U-17 World Cup, where they were eliminated in the round of 16 by Mexico.

 In March and in April 2014 he was called up by Italy senior coach Cesare Prandelli to join two training camps ahead of the 2014 World Cup.

 He made his first appearance for the Italy U-21 team on 12 August 2015, in a friendly match against Hungary.
 In June 2017, he was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Luigi Di Biagio.

 Style of play

 Scuffet has earned praise in the media for his reflexes, confidence, consistency, calm composure, leadership qualities, and precocious performances as a youngster, which have earned him comparisons with former Italy national football team goalkeeper and 2006 World Cup winner Gianluigi Buffon, who also made his Serie A debut as a teenager.
-Regarded as one of the most promising young players of his generation, in 2014 Don Balón listed him as one of the top 100 young players in the world.
+In 2014 Don Balón listed him as one of the top 100 young players in the world.
 His ability to come out off his line and his confidence when handling crosses and high balls have been cited as areas for improvement by pundits, however.